• Skip to primary navigation

 Ingredient notes

-Oats - Use old-fashioned (rolled) oats in this mango overnight oats recipe, quick-cooking may be too mushy, and the recipe has not been tested with steel-cut oats.
+Old-fashioned oats - Use rolled oats in this mango overnight oats recipe, quick-cooking oats may be too mushy, and the recipe has not been tested with steel-cut oats.
+If you need steel-cut oat recipes, try apple steel-cut oats, banana steel-cut oats, or pumpkin steel-cut oatmeal.
+Use certified gluten-free oats if needed.

 Dairy-Free Milk - The oats soak in the milk overnight making them soft.
-Any dairy-free milk can be used.
+Any dairy-free milk can be used, try it with almond milk, soy milk, oat milk, or coconut milk.

-Flax Seed - Ground flaxseed will thicken up the oats and can be substituted with chia seeds.
-If you do substitute with chia seeds, one tablespoon was a little too much chia for me, so I would reduce it to 1 or 2 teaspoons.
+Flax Seeds - Ground flaxseed will thicken up the oats and can be substituted with chia seeds.
+If you do replace it with chia seeds, one tablespoon was a little too much chia for me, so I would reduce it to 1 or 2 teaspoons.

-Maple Syrup - This can be substituted with any sweetener and if your mangoes are super sweet it can be left out.
+Maple Syrup - This can be substituted with any sweetener and if your mangos are super sweet it can be left out.
 Adjust for your own sweetness preference.

 Ground Allspice and Cinnamon - The spices add a little more flavor to complement the mango.